20TUIC013/e-yantra-id-eYHC-530/README.md

   Serial.begin(9600);
   gpsSerial.begin(GPSBaud);
 }

-In loop function, we call displayInfo() custom function which prints location information(Latitude, Longitude & Altitude) and UTC(Date & Time) on the serial monitor, every time a new NMEA sentence is correctly encoded void loop()
+//In loop function, we call displayInfo() custom function which prints location information(Latitude, Longitude & Altitude) and UTC(Date & Time) on the serial monitor, every time a new NMEA sentence is correctly encoded

+void loop()
 {
   while (gpsSerial.available() > 0)